 Thanks again to those that participated in the survey and contributed to the production of meaningful results.

-Q1 2011 Theme – “The tale of two Camps”
+Q1 2011 Theme – “The Tale of Two Camps”

 Based on survey results, SDR notes a near 50/50 split of respondents.
 In one camp, we have the 53.1% of respondents that are fully satisfied by the credit availability provided by their current relationship (or have no need for a banking relationship).
 In the other camp, the remaining 46.9% of respondents are not currently satisfied when it comes to their banking relationship.

-You may recall my previous blog identifying access to growth capital as a top business issue, where I referenced the Pepperdine University – Private Capital Markets Project finding that 31% of business owners cited a lack of access to capital as the number one business issue.
+You may recall our previous blog identifying access to growth capital as a top business issue, where we referenced the Pepperdine University – Private Capital Markets Project finding that 31% of business owners cited a lack of access to capital as the number one business issue.
 It would appear that 3 months, and several gusts of political hot air from Washington, later business owners are still grappling with capital availability.

 In an effort to find some upbeat, encouraging assurance to our business brethren in the second camp, you can rest easy knowing that U.S. Treasury Department Secretary Timothy Geithner and the Obama Administration are on the case.
 Back in March, the Administration hosted a hosted a conference titled “Access to Capital: Fostering Growth and Innovation for Small Companies.”